BlueStamp-Engineering-2022/Shreya_BSE_Project/index.md

 ﻿# Tabletop robot
 My tabletop robot essentially wanders around a table and doesn't fall off.
 When the sensors find the edge of the table, it knows that it is about to fall off, and the robot turns around.
-The machine uses two DC motors to move around, a motor driver, and an Arduino.
+The machine uses an Arduino Uno, a motor driver, 2 DC motors, 2 IR sensors, and an ultrasonic sensor.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|